On groups of homeomorphisms of the interval with finitely many fixed points: Introduction

-Characterizing $\mathbf{\Phi }_N$ for an arbitrary $N$ is a major open problem solved only for values $N = 0$ and $N=1$: H\"older's Theorem states that any subgroup of $\mathbf{\Phi }_0$ is Abelian, while Solodov's Theorem states \footnote{Solodov's result is unpublished but three independent proofs have been given by Barbot \cite{B}, Kovacevic \cite{K}, and Farb-Franks \cite{FF1}} that any subgroup of $\mathbf{\Phi }_1$ is metaabelian, in fact, it is isomorphic to subgroup of $\mathrm{Aff}_{+}(\mathbb{R})$ - the group of orientation preserving affine homeomorphisms of $\mathbb{R}$.
+Characterizing $\mathbf{\Phi }_N$ for an arbitrary $N$ has been a major problem.
+In the case of $N=0$, H\"older's Theorem states that any subgroup of $\mathbf{\Phi }_0$ is Abelian, while in the case of $N=1$, Solodov's Theorem states \footnote{Solodov's result is unpublished but three independent proofs have been given by Barbot \cite{B}, Kovacevic \cite{K}, and Farb-Franks \cite{FF1}} that any subgroup of $\mathbf{\Phi }_1$ is metaabelian, in fact, it is isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})$ - the group of orientation preserving affine homeomorphisms of $\mathbb{R}$.

 It has been proved in \cite{A1} that, for $N\geq 2$, any subgroup of $\mathbf{\Phi }^{\mathrm{diff}}_N$ of regularity $C^{1+\epsilon }$ is indeed solvable, moreover, in the regularity $C^2$ we can claim that it is metaabelian.
 The argument there fails short in complete characterization of subgroups of $\mathbf{\Phi }^{\mathrm{diff}}_N, N\geq 2$ even at these increased regularities.